-As part of both the 31 March 2016 and 31 March 2019 valuations the actuary assumed that members on average exchanged pension to get approximately 50% of the maximum available cash on retirement.
+As part of the 31 March 2019 valuation the actuary assumed that members on average exchanged pension to get approximately 50% of the maximum available cash on retirement.

 50:50 membership

 The actuary has assumed that existing members will continue to participate in their current section.